bright/new-www/content/blog/navigating-kotlin-module-naming-conflicts-in-android-gradle-projects.md

 ## Conclusion

 While the `.kotlin_module` file collision was a genuine issue in the past, changes in AGP's default behavior have currently mitigated it for Android development.
 We've opted for cleaner, non-prefixed module names.
-We accept the small risk that we might need to implement one of our contingency strategies (`settings.gradle` mapping or `-module-name` flag) in the future if the underlying conditions change.
+We accept the small risk that we might need to implement one of our contingency strategies in the future if the underlying conditions change.
 For now, we benefit from a more readable, logical, and friendly project structure.